top of page

 How we assist elder or infirm inmates with long-term sentences.

-Habeas Corpus in Alabama
+Habeas Corpus in Alabama: Rule 32

 Habeas corpus translates to “you shall have the body.”
 Described as the “Great Writ,” habeas corpus allowed a court to determine the cause for why a person was imprisoned and determine whether the individual should be released or subjected to further proceedings by the state.